phetsims/phet-info/doc/new-dev-onboarding.md

     - Check with your mentor about any other relevant channels to join.
     - If you are not familiar with Slack, check out some [tutorials](https://slack.com/help/categories/360000049063) on how to use it.
+- Set up your account for Monday.com
+    - You will need an invitation from the phetsims account to be able to join.
+If you have not received one ask your mentor for next steps.
+    - Refer to the [dev learning center document](https://phetsims.monday.com/docs/4142228659) to learn more about navigating and using Monday.com

  <a id='env-setup'>